Russian Universities

-Russian Universities (Российские университеты, Rossiyskiye Universitety) was a Russian educational television channel that existed from 1992 to 1996.
+Russian Universities (Российские университеты, Rossiyskie Universitety) was a Russian educational television channel that existed from 1992 to 1996.

 It was initially Programme Four of Soviet Central Television, which, upon the dissolution of the USSR, was transferred to Channel 4 Ostankino (closed in 1994); while Russian Universities started broadcasting on a part-time basis on its frequencies from 1992 to 1996.

 It was shut down on 10 November 1996, enabling NTV to expand its broadcasting hours.

 Background and history

 The channel traced its history to the Programme Four which was established with the fiftieth anniversary of the Russian Revolution of 1917, focusing on literature, arts and culture.

 In the early 1970s, the project of an educational and cultural channel was abandoned.
 At the time, it was restructured to a sport and entertainment format, with programming of several types, including reruns from Programme One, which occupied most of the schedule.
 In 1977, its coverage area increased, taking over the national transmitter network of Programme Two.
 At the end of 1978, it was available in 34 oblasts and nine republican capitals.

 On 1 January 1982, Programme Four started a new format as an educational channel, broadcasting under this format on weekdays at night and on Saturdays throughout the day, sharing the format with Programme Two.
 It was subsequently renamed Educational Programme on 16 January 1988, while beginning to air programmes on Sundays.

 On 27 December 1991, the liquidation process of the former Soviet radio and television broadcasting companies began, and using its base, the Ostankino State Television and Radio Broadcasting Company was created, taking effect from 1 January 1992.
 The Educational Channel began on 13 April 1992 and adopted the name Russian Universities on 1 June.
 On 9 January 1993, the channel was transferred to VGTRK, though it was given back to Ostankino on 2 April.
 It was decided to create the Russian Universities television company, the founders of which were proposed to be both television companies, but this company was never created, and on 22 November 1993, VGTRK became in charge of its productions.